The 3 biggest security threats to our election that no one is talking about

 One of the reasons why fixing our electoral system is particularly challenging is due to its inherent decentralized structure—every state operates according to their own process and equipment.
 Some states employ paper ballots or vote by mail while others use one or any number of digital voting machines.

-Ironically, this is also the reason why they make for such unattractive targets: unless you are targeting a specific county and a particular machine with a known vulnerability, it’s a crapshoot.
+Ironically, this is also the reason why they make for such unattractive targets: Unless you are targeting a specific county and a particular machine with a known vulnerability, it’s a crapshoot.

-Just like water streaming through a riverbed, threat actors will always follow the path of least resistance and state-wide voting registration databases are much lower hanging fruit as they represent a single point of failure.
+Just like water streaming through a riverbed, threat actors will always follow the path of least resistance and statewide voting registration databases are much lower hanging fruit as they represent a single point of failure.
 Because many individuals have access to these systems, they can be targeted with sophisticated spearphishing attacks that would enable a attacker to potentially gain access and modify these registries.
-You only need to compromise just one of any number of individual accounts to secure the proverbial ‘keys to the castle.’
+You only need to compromise just one of any number of individual accounts to secure the proverbial “keys to the castle.”

 A 2018 ProPublica survey published just before the 2018 midterm election found that more than a third of counties overseeing toss-up congressional elections have email systems connected to voting registration databases that could be vulnerable to hacking.
 Following a 2016 attack on the Illinois voter registration system that exposed the personal information of thousands of voters, a spokesperson for their state board of elections neatly summed it up: “This wasn’t about stealing votes, but rather creating havoc.
-If you can steal a voter database, and then go in and mess up the poll books that election judges rely on to check off voters, that’s going to be the story: That the United States can’t run a competent election.”
+If you can steal a voter database, and then go in and mess up the poll books that election judges rely on to check off voters, that’s going to be the story: that the United States can’t run a competent election.”

 2. Automated bots that distribute disinformation at scale

-Bots have become a fixture in the Internet economy, both as a legitimate tool to automate data gathering and as a vehicle by threat actors to automate their attacks at scale.
-Airlines use them to continuously scrape pricing and flight data, e-commerce companies employ them to collect inventory information, and of course, criminals utilize bots for every manner of malicious activity.
+Bots have become a fixture in the internet economy, both as a legitimate tool to automate data gathering and as a vehicle by threat actors to automate their attacks at scale.
+Airlines use them to continuously scrape pricing and flight data, e-commerce companies employ them to collect inventory information, and, of course, criminals utilize bots for every manner of malicious activity.

 That said, when it comes to elections and voting registration databases, there are few if any legitimate cases for bots.
-Says one Secretary of State customer of ours, “The voter registration pages are the most sensitive area of our web infrastructure, and there is no legitimate reason to allow any form of automation or bots on those pages.”
+Says one secretary of state customer of ours, “The voter registration pages are the most sensitive area of our web infrastructure, and there is no legitimate reason to allow any form of automation or bots on those pages.”

 Bots are also being employed to orchestrate disinformation campaigns at scale.
-So-called ‘cyborg bots’ combine elements of human operation with software to automatically tweet responses to certain triggers.
+So-called “cyborg bots” combine elements of human operation with software to automatically tweet responses to certain triggers.
 Following a tightly contested special gubernatorial election in Louisiana this past November, a social media analytics company called VineSight mapped out how these bots are being utilized to accelerate disinformation with speed and precision.

 3. A lack of accountability into the electoral system

-In 1968, the American biologist Garrett Hardin coined the phrase ‘the tragedy of the commons’ to describe a situation in which a shared resource is exploited contrary to the common good of its constituents.
-While this concept is usually applied to physical resources such as the world’s oceans and the perils of overconsumption, it also speaks to the lack of accountability that is an all too common byproduct of any large, collective system.
+In 1968, the American biologist Garrett Hardin coined the phrase “the tragedy of the commons” to describe a situation in which a shared resource is exploited contrary to the common good of its constituents.
+While this concept is usually applied to physical resources such as the world’s oceans and the perils of overconsumption, it also speaks to the lack of accountability that is an all too common by-product of any large, collective system.

 Because our electoral systems are distributed across 50 states and administered in a siloed manner with few centralized enforcement controls, there is an obvious gap of accountability.
 We’re left to ask: Where exactly does the buck stop and who ultimately is responsible for ensuring the integrity of the ballot?
 At the moment, Congress continues to haggle over funding for election security.
 More stories of voting machine vulnerabilities and disinformation campaigns will surely emerge.
 However, without some mechanism to support accountability across all levels of government, the resilience of our electoral system will be put to the test.